2 April 2026

 What's open and closed on Monday 27 April

-The observed public holiday on Monday 27 April means standard public holiday trading rules apply for that day:
+Monday 27 April is a public holiday in ACT, NSW and WA only.
+In those jurisdictions, standard public holiday trading rules apply for that day:

 State-by-state notes